rchfrm/feed-client/README.md

 Run `yarn` to install all the packages for both the App and Admin Panel.

 ## Running things locally

 ### Connecting to the API

-To start development you will first need to setup a connection to the API.
+To start development you will first need to set up a connection to the API.
 To do this either set the `REACT_APP_API_URL` variable in the `.env` file to:

 ```
 REACT_APP_API_URL=https://api-dev.tryfeed.co/